bengomedia/bengo-workflow/README.md

 - Supabase keeps point-in-time backups on paid plans; the free tier doesn't have this
 - Worth upgrading to Pro ($25/month) if the data becomes business-critical

-**Need to add a new role to the task templates**
+**Need to change the task templates**
 - Come back to Claude with this README and ask for the change
-- Explain which role, which tasks, and which podcast types it applies to
+- Explain which tasks, which roles, and which podcast types are affected

 ---

 ## Future things worth considering

+- **Email notifications** — alert people when tasks are assigned or overdue.
+Already discussed, ready to build when you want it.
+- **Data import** — bulk upload existing podcasts/todos from a spreadsheet rather than entering one by one.
+- **File attachments** — PDFs, audio, artwork attached to episodes.
+Supabase Storage handles this.
-- **Proper login/auth** — right now anyone with the URL can read and write data.
-Fine for internal use, but worth locking down if the URL ever gets shared outside the team.
-Supabase has built-in auth that Claude can wire up.
+- **Proper login/auth** — right now anyone with the URL can read and write.
+Fine internally, worth locking down if the URL ever gets shared outside the team.
-- **Email notifications** — Supabase can trigger emails when tasks are assigned or overdue.
-Doable but needs a bit more work.
-- **Supabase Pro** — $25/month gets you backups, more storage, and better performance.
-Not needed yet but worth it once this becomes genuinely business-critical.
+- **Supabase Pro** — $25/month gets you backups, more storage and better performance.
+Not needed yet.
-- **Mobile view** — the app works on mobile but isn't optimised for it.
-Fixable if the team start using it on phones.
+- **Mobile optimisation** — the app works on mobile but isn't designed for it.
+Fixable if the team want it.

 ---

-## Updating this README
+## Updating these docs

-Keep this file updated when you make changes to the app.
-Specifically update the task template table and the database structure section if those change.

-Both docs (`README.md` for you, `TEAM-GUIDE.md` for the team) live in the same GitHub repo as `index.html`.
+Both docs (`README.md` for you, `TEAM-GUIDE.md` for the team) live in the GitHub repo alongside `index.html`.
+Update them whenever a new feature is added — just ask Claude to do it at the end of each build session.

 ---

 *Last updated: March 2026*